Cr4O13/gci-docs/docs/configuration syntax.md

 The Output Specification defines the output value for the action.

-Axes and buttons uses a slightly different set of output options.
+Axes and buttons use a slightly different set of output options.

 ~~~
 output-field :: output-spec